 In short, no.

-Fleas aren't just a nuisance; they can lead to health issues in kittens, such as anemia, especially in those under 12 weeks.
+Fleas aren't just a nuisance; they can lead to health issues in kittens, such as anaemia, especially in those under 12 weeks.

 A single flea may seem harmless, but things can get out of hand quickly.